Paul Posluszny

-Paul Michael Posluszny (/pəzˈlʌzni/; born October 10, 1984) is a former American football linebacker who played in the National Football League (NFL) for 11 seasons, primarily with the Jacksonville Jaguars.
-He played college football at Penn State University, where he earned consensus All-American honors twice, and was selected by the Buffalo Bills in the second round of the 2007 NFL Draft.
-After four years in Buffalo, Posluszny spent the remainder of his career with the Jaguars and earned Pro Bowl honors during the 2013 season.
+Paul Michael Posluszny (/pəzˈlʌzni/; born October 10, 1984) is an American former professional football player who was a linebacker for eleven seasons in the National Football League (NFL), primarily with the Jacksonville Jaguars.
+He played college football for the Penn State Nittany Lions, winning the Chuck Bednarik Award twice and the Dick Butkus Award once.
+He was selected by the Buffalo Bills in the second round of the 2007 NFL draft.
+Following four years in Buffalo, Posluszny spent the remainder of his career with the Jaguars.
+Posluszny earned Pro Bowl honors during the 2013 season after leading the league in solo tackles.
+He was inducted into the College Football Hall of Fame in 2024.

-Early years
+Early life

 Posluszny was born in Butler, Pennsylvania.
 He is of Polish descent (his surname in Polish means 'obedient').
 He was a star halfback and linebacker at Hopewell High School in Hopewell Township, Beaver County, Pennsylvania.
 In 2002, his senior year, he helped lead the Vikings to the WPIAL championship with an 8–1 record, followed by the AAA State Championship.

 College career

 Posluszny played football at Penn State University from 2003 to 2006.
 He debuted in the fifth game of his 2003 freshman season, and in the last game of the season made his first career start at Michigan State.
 During the season, he recorded 36 tackles, an interception (which he returned for a touchdown against Indiana), a fumble recovery, and was named to the Big Ten All-Freshman team by The Sporting News.

 In 2004, he was named as a second-team All-Big Ten player as well as earning academic All-Big Ten honors.
 Prior to that season he changed to jersey No. 31, in honor of former Penn State players who had worn the number including All-Americans Shane Conlan and Andre Collins.
 He started in all 11 games and led his team with 104 tackles, and his 9.5 tackles per game average put him in a tie for fifth in the Big Ten.
 He also recorded 12 tackles for loss and three sacks, helping Penn State reach the national top 10 in scoring and total defense.
 In fact, the defense did not allow an opponent to reach over 21 points in a game all season.
 He also caught an interception, broke up three passes and forced a fumble on the season.
 He won the Big Ten Defensive Player-of-the-Week for his performance against Indiana, making 13 tackles and playing a key role in Penn State's goal-line stand to ensure the win.